 As you would expect, the pyramid and other structures at Chichen Itza are all owned by Mexico’s Instituto Nacional de Antropología e Historia.
 However, the land they stand on is owned by the Barbachano family.
 As we were told the story, this shrewd, but ethically challenged family, bought up the entire archeological site before the government could.
 The government then attempted, repeatedly, to buy the site, but the Barbachano’s wouldn’t sell because, you know…money.

 Finally, they agreed to sell the monuments, but only if they could keep the land underneath them.
 This one-sided deal let the family profit from tourism—admission, food, drinks, souvenirs, etc— without any of the costs of maintaining the site.
 Shrewd, right?
 No, wait.
 That’s not the right word for it…

 Hot and tired?
 Take a dip in Quintana Roo Cenote.

-Isla Mejueles is Mayan for “Island of Women,” but not topless ones.
+Isla de las Mejueles is Mayan for “Island of Women,” just not topless ones.

 We decided to take a chance with the scooter because the island has one main road that encircles most of it, so my chances of getting us lost were low.
 Yet having not ridden a motorcycle since I drove my brother’s Honda 50CC into a fence as a kid — I was nonetheless an absolute menace to everyone else on the road.